AmineDjeghri/awesome-os-setup/README.md

 - wget: doesn't work, you should use your browser to download it or use an alternative library
 - <ins>Online Storage</ins> : Google Drive (15gb), Mega Drive (50GB) ...ect.
 Use these Drives to store non personanal Data !
 It's better to have an NAS or an external HDD to store your personal data.
-- TaskbarX [link](https://chrisandriessen.nl/taskbarx), also hide windows taskbar (right click on the taskbar -> taskbar settings-> hide in desktop mode)
+- TaskbarX [link] (https://chrisandriessen.nl/taskbarx), also hide windows taskbar (right click on the taskbar -> taskbar settings-> hide in desktop mode)
+- Fences [link] (https://store.steampowered.com/app/607380/Fences/?l=french) doesn't need steam to autostartup

 ### SSH (needs to be updated and fileZilla)
  - https://github.com/AmineDjeghri/BetterWindowsUX/blob/master/SSH-PPTI-SU.md